facundoolano/feedi/README.md

 The app allows to register a kindle device (statically in the configuration, for now) to send the cleaned up article HTML to it.
 This uses the [stkclient](https://github.com/maxdjohnson/stkclient) library.

-To setup the device in the config:
+To generate a device credentials file:

 ``` python
 import stkclient